made2591/blog.madeddu.xyz/content/post/network/network-layers-1.md

 - be much faster than 56 kbps;
 - should be always on, with just a monthly charge and no per-minute charge;

 The trick that makes xDSL (Asymmetric DSL is the most popular, but there are many of them) work is that when a customer subscribes to it, the incoming line is connected to a different kind of switch, one that does not have the filter imposed in the end office for voice lines, thus making the entire capacity of the local loop available.
-The limiting factor then becomes the physics of the local loop - which supports roughly 1 MHz - and not anymore the artificial 3100 \\(Hz\\) bandwidth created by the filter at the point where each local loop terminates in the end office.
+The limiting factor then becomes the physics of the local loop - which supports roughly 1 MHz - and not anymore the artificial 3100 $$Hz$$ bandwidth created by the filter at the point where each local loop terminates in the end office.
 Unfortunately, the capacity of the local loop falls rather quickly with distance from the end office as the signal is increasingly degraded along the wire.
 ADSL use OFDM (also called DMT): this is a sort of FDM applied to digital transmission: pratically, each subcarriers' signal is packed with the others.
 It is implemented using a Fourier transform over the signal.
 One channel is used for the telephone, the others for downstream and upstream with different numbers.

 ##### Fiber To The Home